0xAvier/Sub/doc/general_architecture.md

 adapter should implement, and `src/adapter/local_player_adapter.py` implements a concrete adapter for a local player.
-* `src/console`: Contains console-relative code, and in particular the interaface that a console class must implement.
+* `src/console`: Contains console-relative code, and in particular the interface that a console class must implement.
 * `src/event`: Contains the code relative to the game events, and in particular the event manager and the definition of all event codes.
 More information about events [here](event.md).